Most Startup Patents Don’t Fail Because the Technology Is Weak

 Most startup patent problems trace back to the same root cause: filing without strategy.

-A patent filing without strategy is just paperwork.
-A filing with strategy can become a negotiation tool, a diligence asset, or a market‑shaping lever.
+A patent filed with strategy can become a negotiation tool, diligence asset, or market‑shaping lever.

 Early filings often happen before the technology is fully understood:

-Founders also tend to protect what’s easiest to explain—the product feature, interface, or end result.
-Those are often the least defensible parts of the system.
+Founders also tend to protect what’s easiest to explain—the feature, interface, or end result.

 Many startups file a patent and mentally move on.